Suboptimality analysis of receding horizon quadratic control with unknown linear systems and its applications in learning-based control: Applications in learning-based control

-In the above result, since the estimation error decreases as $T$ increases, there always exists a large $T$ such that with high probability, $\varepsilon_\mathrm{m}$ is sufficiently small to satisfy all the relevant assumptions in Proposition~\ref{lem:SimplePerfor}.
-Corollary~\ref{coro:OffSI} shows the performance gap is $\mathcal{O}(1/T)$ as $N \to \infty$, i.e., when the nominal LQR controller is considered.
+Corollary~\ref{coro:OffSI} reveals the effect of the prediction horizon and the number of data samples on the control performance.
+The performance gap is $O(1/T)$ if $N \to \infty$, i.e., when the nominal LQR controller is considered.
 This growth rate agrees with the recent study \cite{mania2019certainty} of the LQR controller.
-When the prediction horizon $N$ is finite, we have an additional error $\bar{\gamma}^{N-1}$ that decreases as $N$ increases.
-When we have infinite data length $T\to \infty$, the estimated model converges to the real system with high probability, and then the performance gap is $\mathcal{O}(\bar{\gamma}^{N-1})$, i.e., the performance of the controller converges exponentially fast to the optimal one as $N$ increases, which matches our observation in \eqref{eq:JgapKnown}. \begin{rem} We have used data from multiple independent experiments for estimating the model; however, in practice, maybe only one experiment can be conducted.
-In this case, an LS estimator with the data from a single experiment can be used, with its error bound studied in \cite{simchowitz2018learning,sarkar2019near}.
-It is a trivial extension to obtain end-to-end control performance guarantees by combining these estimation error bounds with Proposition~\ref{lem:SimplePerfor}. \end{rem}
+When $N$ is finite, an additional error $\mu_\star^{N-1}$ exists and decreases as $N$ increases.
+When $T\to \infty$, the estimated model converges to the real system with high probability, leading to performance gap $O(\mu_\star^{N-1})$, i.e., the performance of the controller converges exponentially to the optimal one as $N$ increases, which matches our observation in \eqref{eq:JgapKnown}.
+Note that controllability in Assumption~\ref{ass:ControlIndex} is introduced in Corollary~\ref{coro:OffSI}, required by the estimation error bound \cite{dean2020sample}.
+Moreover, Assumption~\ref{ass:TechContPertur}\ref{ass4:i} is absent, as it is satisfied by a sufficiently large $T$. \begin{rem} We have used data from multiple independent experiments for estimating the model; however, in practice, maybe only one experiment can be conducted.
+In this case, an LS estimator with the data from a single experiment can be used, with its error bound studied in \cite{simchowitz2018learning,sarkar2019near}. \end{rem}